 Prof. Ephraim Meir is Professor emeritus of modern Jewish Philosophy at Bar-Ilan University, Ramat Gan, Israel.
 From 2009 until 2017, he was the Levinas guest Professor for Jewish Dialogue Studies and Interreligious Theology at the Academy of World Religions, University of Hamburg.
 From August until December 2018 he was research fellow at the Center of Theological Inquiry in Princeton.
+For a few months in 2021 and 2022 he was a fellow at the Stellenbosch Institute for Advanced Study, South Africa.
 He is President of the International Rosenzweig Society.

 Among his recent works are Levinas’s Jewish Thought between Jerusalem and Athens (2008), Identity Dialogically Constructed (2011), Differenz und Dialog (2011), Between Heschel and Buber (2012; with A. Even-Chen), Dialogical Thought and Identity (2013), Interreligious Theology.
 Its Value and Mooring in modern Jewish Philosophy (2015), Becoming Interreligious (2017), Old-New Jewish Humanism (2018), and Faith in the Plural (2019).
 His latest monograph is entitled The Marvel of Relatedness (2021).

 Fellows of the Institute of Advanced Studies Stellenbosch 2022.